odow/StochDualDynamicProgram.jl/README.md

       - We choose to default this to false since if there is high variance in objective, the method may terminate earlier than desired.
   - `quantile::Float64` default = `0.95`
     - Level of confidence interval to construct when testing for convergence
+  - `variancereduction::Bool` default = `true`
+    - Use antithetic variates when simulating the policy to reduce the variance in the estimate
 - `risk_measure::RiskMeasure` default = `Expectation()`
   - See section Risk Measures above.
 - `cut_selection::CutSelectionMethod` default = `NoSelection()`